cvillecsteele/mithras/website/docs.md

 If you want the "big picture" behind how Mithras works, read [Design and Concepts](design.html).

+There are also a few words on [debugging](/debugging.html) your Mithras scripts.

 ## Running Mithras

 You can run Mithras with a variety of sub-commands, including: